class FEATURE_EDITOR_APP

 instructions

 To use it, enter some shorthand in an Eiffel class (described below).
-Save the source file, and then invoke the feature_edit.
+Save the source file, and then invoke the -feature_editor command switch.
 EiffelStudio automatically reloads the modified class.
 You can then carry on editing.

 The following is a list expansion rules which the tool recognizes: